 For small businesses, digital marketing is often placed on the backburner or shuffled from desk to desk.
 This often leads to a disjointed message or worse, no message at all.
-So, first thing is first, decide on your company’s message and communicate that message to all employees responsible for marketing.
-Second, delegate tasks based on projects: Website, Facebook, Blogs and Email Campaigns.
+So, the first thing is, decide on your company’s message and communicate that message to all employees responsible for marketing.
+Second, delegate tasks based on projects: Website, Facebook, Blogs, and Email Campaigns.
 If it is just you, delegate them out by priority.
 Work your way through this list and you will have increased your digital marketing presence.

 Your website is the virtual front door to your business and just like your actual front door you need to have one, it needs to be welcoming, and it needs to be functional.